Men5ah/Men5ah/README.md

-- 👋 Hi, I’m @Men5ah
+- 👋 Hi, I'm @Men5ah
-- 👀 I’m interested in Web Development, Artificial Intelligence and Problem Solving
+- 👀 I'm interested in Web Development, Artificial Intelligence and Problem Solving
-- 🌱 I’m currently learning Computer Science
+- 🌱 I'm currently majoring in Computer Science
-- 💞️ I’m looking to collaborate on web projects and desktop applications
+- 💞️ I'm looking to collaborate on web projects and desktop applications
-- 📫 You can reach me on this Github page.
+- 📫 You can reach me on this GitHub page.

 <!---
 Men5ah/Men5ah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.